 The civil and environmental engineering programs seek to prepare students to be successful professionals recognized for their:

-- Critical thinking and problem-solving based on a fundamental knowledge of the humanities, social sciences, mathematics, science, engineering sciences and a broad range of civil engineering technical areas.
+- Critical thinking and problem-solving based on a fundamental knowledge of the humanities, social sciences, mathematics, science, engineering sciences and a broad range of civil or environmental engineering technical areas.

 - Consideration of global and societal concerns, ethics and sustainability when making engineering decisions.